 The 1980s brought new challenges for blood centers nationwide as the industry addressed the AIDS crisis.
 New donor screening measures and testing for the Human Immunodeficiency Virus were instituted.
 Meanwhile, media reports on cases of HIV transmission by blood transfusion contributed to public fears and misconceptions about the possibility of contracting HIV by giving blood.

 During this decade, MVRBC began blood collection automation, with the introduction of apheresis technology to collect platelets and plasma, but temporarily discontinued the practice in 1982 because of cost constraints.
-(Today, automated apheresis donations are central to the Blood Center’s ability to meet patient need.)
+In 1983, MVRBC had an incident in which bacterial contamination was found in units of blood.
+This led to a full investigation by the FDA and significant changes in quality control processes.

 In addition to its Davenport headquarters, the Blood Center has regional distribution hubs in central Illinois (Springfield, Ill., operating as Central Illinois Community Blood Center), eastern Illinois (Urbana, Ill., operating as Community Blood Services of Illinois); southeastern Iowa (Ottumwa, IA) and the St. Louis region (Maryland Heights, MO and Maryville, IL).